jul/BAD-ASS/source/BAD.rst

 * units ;
 * an estimation of the cost of transaction (some data maybe considered not vital like a comment on a post and making them transactionnal does not worths the trouble, others like a withdrawal on a bank account maybe considered as vital) ;
 * are data polymorphic (a product should have a price, a description, and a serial number, but it may differs in additionnal data (colour, size, unit, picture, energy consumption) amongst different categories) ?
-* the previous is synonym of is their a soft model ?
+* the previous is synonym of is there a soft model ?
 * do we use in our model the **exact** terms that are used contextually in the business we code for (price is not exact enough in ecommerce, it is usually a pricing without taxes included, and or discount) ?
 * does it states any implementation ?